-The Labrador retriever is the first crossbreed in the doodle category and is definitely not the new pup on the block.
+The Labrador retriever was the first breed that contributed to the creation of the doodle.
 In 1988, Australian Wally Cochran mixed a standard poodle with the Labrador retriever to make the labradoodle.
 His goal was to take all of the family-friendly traits of the lab and mix them with the low-shed qualities of a standard poodle, creating the perfect dog for allergy sufferers.
-The Australian labradoodle was a hypoallergenic dog made for a blind woman whose husband had terrible dog allergies.
+The Australian labradoodle was a theoretically hypoallergenic dog made for a blind woman whose husband had terrible dog allergies.
 The labradoodle began as the perfect alternative to a Labrador for a service or therapy dog, but quickly became a popular pet.

-Golden retrievers are the ultimate dog breed for first-time owners, with friendly dispositions and just the right amount of energy for most households.
+Meanwhile, golden retrievers are the ultimate family dog, with friendly dispositions and just the right amount of energy for most households.
 However, they have one major downside: constant shedding.
 All that hair does not bode well for allergy sufferers, and so the second most popular doodle was born.
 The origins of goldendoodles are a bit harder to trace; according to the Goldendoodle Association, they do not have an exact creation date.
 This designer dog first popped up in the late 1990s when a small cluster of breeders began to offer a mix of golden retrievers and standard poodles.
-Like the labradoodle, the goldendoodle's creation made furry friends available to dog lovers who may have an allergic reaction to dog fur.
+Like the labradoodle, the goldendoodle's creation made furry friends available to dog lovers who typically have an allergic reaction to dogs.

 So, which of the ever-popular doodles is right for you?
 Here's what to know about labradoodles vs. goldendoodles.